-1.1 Scope - This specification contains the requirements for the preparation of 24-digit barcoded tray, flat tub, and sack Intelligent Mail® Tray Labels (IMTM Tray Label) to be used for distribution processing within the U.S. Postal Service.
+- 1.1 Scope This transitional specification contains the requirements for the preparation of the following barcoded tray, flat tub, and sack Intelligent Mail® Tray Labels (IMTM Tray Labels) to be used for distribution processing within the U.S. Postal Service:

+- The enhanced 10-digit Tray Label format

+- The 10/24-digit Tray Label format

-This document is a guide for mailers that provide barcoded labels on trays, flat tubs, and sacks of mail, and software vendors associated with the production of these barcoded labels so that the trays and sacks may be processed within postal facilities using the appropriate automated handling equipment.
+This specification is primarily aimed at mailers that are planning on converting to the 24-digit IM tray label format for use on trays, tubs, and sacks.
+Mailers that will not be participating in any of the IM strategies may continue to use the 10-digit legacy label specification until further notice.
+This document shall be used as a guide for mailers that provide IM barcoded labels on trays and sacks of mail, and software vendors associated with the production of these barcoded labels so that the trays and sacks may be processed within postal facilities using the appropriate automated handling equipment.